hanyuanz2000/Sparse-Gaussian-Process-for-Missing-Heart-Rate-Data-Imputation/ThisBranch.md

 https://docs.gpytorch.ai/en/latest/kernels.html

 Kernels in GPyTorch are implemented as a gpytorch.Module that, when called on two torch.Tensor objects  x_1 and x_2, returns either a torch.Tensor or a LinearOperator that represents the covariance matrix between x_1 and x_2.

+### GP Sklearn with small, medium, and large datasets